 - Have an active e-mail account and check it at least once a week before sessions.

 - Practice appropriate Museum behavior, being respectful to Museum staff, docents, other volunteers, visitors, peers and guest speakers.

-- Work at the Audio Tour/App Information Desk and/or as a Gallery greeter for 6 hours (2 shifts) each week for the length of the 6-week program.
+- Work at the App Information Desk and/or as a Gallery greeter for 6 hours (2 shifts) each week for the length of the 6-week program.

-Complete the online application, including a letter of commitment by May 31, 2020.
+Complete the online application below, including a letter of commitment by May 31, 2021.

 For additional information please contact: